0x14d/PDPK/README.md

 | `min_value` | `float` |`0.0`| Minimal value the parameter can have. |
 | `max_value` | `float` |`255.0`| Maximal value the parameter can have. |

-##### Quality Features
+##### Quality characteristics

-Each quality feature can be configured with the following attributes:
+Each quality characteristic can be configured with the following attributes:
 | Attribute | Type |Default| Description |
 | ----------- | ------- | -|------------------------------------- |
 | `name` | `str` |required| Name of the process parameter |